kieran-ohara/blog/src/_drafts/2018-08-21-one-thousand-dotfile-commits.md

 there&rsquo;s an absolute _plethora_ of buttons for you to click and point at (right after the splash screen has passed).

-I started making consicous effort to save the dotfiles since 2015, and here are some things I learned:
+I started making conscious effort to save the dotfiles since 2015, and here are some things I learned:

 ## Automate your system setup.